• Skip to primary navigation

 Notes

 SALT.
 Salt is not required in this vegetable stock.
 Feel free to omit for a blank canvas.
-I personally prefer to add 1 TBSP of salt while the stock simmers so that it is lightly seasoned and ready to use.
+I personally prefer to add 1 tablespoon of salt while the stock simmers so that it is lightly seasoned and ready to use.

 WATER.
 I usually add about 12 cups of water to my 5.5 QT dutch oven.
 If you need more water to reach about 2-inches from the top of your pot, simmer for longer.